 - Create and implement a communications strategy, increase marketing efforts - Update Peoplerides brochures - Start an email distribution list - Improve website to provide more information to current and prospective riders - Inventory organizations in service area regarding needs, current level of partnership - Reach out to other RPAs and learn more about their prices, operational funding and makeup of ridership - Assess driver and staff capacity, local resources, to expand service - Identify long-term organizational goals to increase ridership and offer needed services

+Product:

-Product: More targeted marketing strategy, better understanding of other RPA operations, Completion: Ongoing.
+More targeted marketing strategy, better understanding of other RPA operations, identification of long-term organizational goals

+Completion:

+Ongoing.

 6. Transportation Alternatives Planning Assistance